wlgn123/PyGravity/README.md

 -  This is also not realtivistic.
 So no black holes, no orbits near the speed of light, no time dialation.

 ##### Under The Hood
-THe precsion is excetued using Python's built in Decimal module.
+The precsion is excetued using Python's built in Decimal module.
 There is an optoion to specify the global Decimal precision so you can quickly deicide on a compromise between accuruarcy and speed.

 #### Features
 Loading a set of objects from a CSV file, adjusting precision, adjusting time interval.